akashdh11/CookGenie/README.md

 # CookGenie

-An AI-powered iOS application that generates recipes based on available ingredients using SwiftUI and Google Gemini AI.
+An AI-powered iOS application that generates recipes based on available ingredients using SwiftUI and Google Gemini API.

 ## How to Run
 1. Open **`CookGenie.xcodeproj`** in Xcode.